tvogel/return-mixin/README.md

 - `web_api.py`: Flask web application for monitoring diagnostics and adjusting PID parameters.
 - `service.py`: Windows service implementation to run the control loop and web API.
 - `return_mixin.py`: Contains the control loop logic and PID parameter handling.
+- `bwk_onoff.py`: Contains the control logic for enabling the BWK (gas heating) when the heat output of the PK (pellet heating) is too low.

 ## Installation